 Having a strong and mutually supportive partnership with parents is extremely important to us.
 Our partnership starts now and the aim of this booklet is to give you all the information you will need before your child joins us next September.
 If, however, you have any further queries please do not hesitate to contact us on 01531 631012 or email us at admin@jmhs.hereford.sch.uk.
-May I also draw your attention to our website www.jmhs.hereford.sch.uk.
-This contains much useful information about the school which you will find helpful.
+Additionally our website www.jmhs.hereford.sch.uk contains much useful information about the school.